Water Permit Renewal for Glencore Mining - Moose Creek, Onaping

 Official title: GLENCORE CANADA CORPORATION - Permit to take water

 Glencore Canada wants to renew its permit to take water from Moose Creek for mining operations near Onaping, Ontario.
 The permit would allow them to pump up to 16 million litres per day for the next 10 years.
-Ontario classifies this as a Category 1 permit, meaning it's considered lower risk for environmental impact.
+Ontario classifies this as a Category 1 permit, meaning lower risk of environmental impact.

 Why This Matters